 Figure 2.
 Plot of one of the 10 suggestions for LaMa sets obtained from optimization.

-Once the optimal parameter settings have been manually selected, your LaMas can now be saved in the SQLite database by selecting which LaMa-set to use and pressing “Choose .db file to submit LaMas to”.
-The user also
+Once the optimal parameter settings have been manually selected, your LaMas can now be saved in the SQLite database by selecting which LaMa-set to use and pressing ’Choose .db file to submit LaMas to’ The user also has the option of saving the optimization data for future inspection / use by filling in a name for the save file under ’Name for opt. output save file (.rds)’ and pressing ‘Save opt. data’.
+To load old optimization data just click the ‘Load opt. data’ button and navigate to your saved file.

-Remember: If you have already set up a .db file for another chromPol, you do not need to create a new .db file when new landmarks are wanted, simply skip the step “Choose / create database file” and start directly at Input parameters for finding LaMas.
+Remember: If you have already set up a .db file for another chromPol, you do not need to create a new .db file when new landmarks are wanted, simply skip the step “Choose / create database file” and start directly at ‘Input parameters for finding LaMas’.

 Creating a configuration file

 After identification of LaMas, a configuration file needs to be created.
-The set-up wizard helps with this through the sidebar buttons “Setup -> Set-up wizard”.
+The set-up wizard helps with this through the sidebar buttons ‘Setup’ -> ‘Set-up wizard’.
 Here you will go through 13 steps to set up the configuration file.

 Step 1.
 Select the folder you wish to monitor.
 This is the top level folder on your instrument computer, where original instrument data are generated.
 This top level folder can (and normally does) contain subfolders where the raw data files are generated in experiments and batches so that data can be seamlessly monitored without having to restart the monitoring every time a new experiment or batch is started.
 QualiMon also supports hardware set up that separates data generation from processing and monitoring on different computers: Quite simply, you will just have to specify a network folder location.

 Step 2.
-Select the folder where back-up files will be copied to (optional, press the check-button “Skip backup” if this is not wanted).
+Select the folder where back-up files will be copied to (optional, press the check-button ‘Skip backup’ if this is not wanted).
 Automated file backup from an instrument computer is especially useful for data security purposes.

 Please note that the folder selection during this step may malfunction due to a yet unidentified bug.
 If you encounter this phenomenon, you can circumvent it by pressing cancel and then re-opening the select folder menu.